dme86/kube-tutorial/README.md

 # kube-tutorial

-This tutorial requires minikube up and running
+This tutorial requires minikube or K3S up and running

 ### Namespaces and Quotas
 Create Namespaces: